Digital transformation - MAKING SHIPPING OPERATIONS SAFER AND MORE EFFICIENT

 Learn how digital signatures work

-This scenario shows how we will use digital signature to ensure the authenticity and integrity of our data.
+This scenario shows how we will use digital signatures to ensure the authenticity and integrity of our data.

 1. We issue a new navigational warning and sign it with our digital signature.